So, further diagnostics of the no-start condition

 You ever look at your hands and you are like wow, those wrinkly hands aren't my hands.
 But they are.
 I bet I'm gonna be so wrinkly when I'm older

-This is apparently a bad signal.
-So I need a crankshaft sensor... which is in the mail.
+This is a bad signal.
+So I need a crankshaft sensor... which is in the mail to me now

 But, me, being impatient, I went ahead and bought one locally